nup002/Mathboard/docs/modes.md

 # Output Modes

 The default output mode of Mathpad is Plaintext.
 In Plaintext mode, Mathpad outputs simple Unicode symbols.
 This mode is the most versatile, and works with virtually all text editors.
-Mathpad is in Plaintext mode when the MODE key lights white.
+Mathpad is in Plaintext mode when the Mode key lights white.

 > [!TIP]